 - her hobbies and interests outside of core academics

-- contests, presentations, or other signature events which show academic excellence or leadership.
+- contests, presentations, or other significant events which show academic excellence or leadership

 Lee Binz has been an instrumental resource in helping me to figure out how to prep my high schooler for college.
 Check out this interview I had with Lee Binz a few years ago on homeschooling high school.